COVID-19 pandemic in Africa: Mali

 On 25 March, the two first cases were confirmed in Mali.

 Mauritania

 On 13 March, the first case in the country was confirmed.

 By 18 April 2020, there had been 7 confirmed cases in the country, 6 of whom recovered, and one died making Mauritania at the time the only affected country in Africa and in the world to become free of COVID-19.

-A further case was confirmed on 29 April.